3 Wintermarch, 9:31 Dragon, Brecilian Forest

 It had the appearance of a woman, short and slender, beautiful and terrible as the night, her body wrapped only in living vines and leaves.
 Small white blossoms peeked out of her long, black hair.
 Her eyes showed no feature, orbs as black as the gulf between stars.
 Every movement was perfection, beauty and grace.

-On all sides, the werewolves bowed low.
-Morrigan could feel raw power radiating from the creature's shape, like heat from a furnace, barely hidden.
+On all sides, the werewolves bowed very low.
+Morrigan could feel raw power radiating from the creature's form, like heat from a furnace, barely hidden.

 This may be the mightiest spirit I have ever encountered.

-"Rise," said the creature that was not a woman, her voice like the wind in leaves.
+"Rise," said the creature that was not a woman, its voice like the wind in leaves.
 "Rise and tell me your names."

 Morrigan rose, standing with all the dignity she could muster.
 Behind her, she heard footsteps – Alaric, crossing the glade in man's form to join her.
-He threw his cloak around her shoulders, to help stave off the night's chill, and she felt a moment of unwanted gratitude for it.
+He cast his cloak about her shoulders, to help stave off the night's chill, and she felt a moment of unwanted gratitude for it.

 "I am Morrigan, daughter of Flemeth," she told the spirit formally.
 "My companion is Alaric, son of Damion, son of Fausten.
 We come to plead."